jiaohehu/NPreview/DOC-csvd.md

 It is the idea that for CSVD block is should be indented by this value, just like the SAMP block.

-For CONTEX it is done by the \bTABLE command, which is also designed to go across page boundaries.
+For CONTEX it is done by the \starttabulate.
+The \bTABLE had been attempted but was abandoned because it seems to have a problem with always wanting to start at a new column for the first row when two column layout is enabled, even though there are still plenty of spaces available at the bottom of the current column---a strange anomaly but nevertheless very annoying.
+However, the \bTABLE has a better support for drawing table frames, and for \starttabulate it is impossible to have vertical frames without having it being broken when it crosses over from one row to another.

+The
-The 5mm here is the result of CONTEX.step setting.
+5mm here is the result of CONTEX.step setting.
 Folowing is the output of a CONTEX translation.

   \setupTABLE[frame=off]
   \setupTABLE[c][1][width=5mm]